wichtounet/wichtounet.github.io/posts/2017/10/budgetwarrior-track-assets-portfolio-savings-rates-auto-completion.rst

 each month.
 The savings rate for a year is simple the average of the savings rate of each month.

-The savings rate of the month can be seen with :code:`budget overview month`:
+The savings rate of the month can be seen with `budget overview month`:

 .. image:: /images/budgetwarrior_savings_rate.png
    :alt: Savings rate of the month

-The saving rates of each month can also be seen in the overview of the year with :code:`budget overview year`:
+The saving rates of each month can also be seen in the overview of the year with `budget overview year`:

 .. image:: /images/budgetwarrior_savings_rate_year.png
    :alt: Savings rate of the year